Czech Republic: Sport

 Hockey player Jaromír Jágr has the second-most points in NHL history, after Wayne Gretzky.

 The most watched and most attended sport in the Czech Republic are football and ice hockey.
 The most watched sporting events are the Ice hockey at the Olympic Games and the Ice Hockey World Championships.
 The most popular sports in the Czech Republic according to the size of the membership base of sports clubs are: football, tennis, ice hockey, volleyball, floorball, golf, ball hockey, athletics, basketball and skiing.

 The country has won 15 gold medals in the Summer Olympics and nine in the Winter Games.
 (See Olympic history.)
-The Czech ice hockey team won the gold medal at the 1998 Winter Olympics and has won (along with the Czechoslovakian team) thirteen gold medals at the World Championships, including three straight from 1999 to 2001.
+The Czech ice hockey team won the gold medal at the 1998 Winter Olympics and has won (along with the Czechoslovak team) thirteen gold medals at the World Championships, including three straight from 1999 to 2001.

 The Škoda Motorsport is engaged in competition racing since 1901 and has gained a number of titles with various vehicles around the world.
 MTX automobile company was formerly engaged in the manufacture of racing and formula cars since 1969.

 Hiking is a popular sport.
 The word for 'tourist' in Czech, turista, also means 'trekker' or 'hiker'.
 For hikers, thanks to the more than 120-year-old tradition, there is the Czech Hiking Markers System of trail blazing, that has been adopted by countries worldwide.
 There is a network of around 40,000 km of marked short- and long-distance trails crossing the whole country and all the Czech mountains.